siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

     **If using proxy**, make sure you've read [0-ProxyPSA](0-ProxyPSA.md) and have set your `http_proxy`, `https_proxy`, and `no_proxy` variables for your environment as specified there.
 Also note that for all docker run commands add the `-e` for each of the proxy environment variables as specified in that [0-ProxyPSA](0-ProxyPSA.md) document.

 ## Enabling Docker Experimental Features

 We need to enable experimental features for both the docker client and server in order to use the `docker manifest` command and `--platform` tags respectively.
 In order to do this please follow the steps below for your operating system. `docker manifest` enables us to push and pull manifest lists while `--platform` gives us the ability to pull images of a specific platform (i.e. operating system/architecture).
 This lets us pull s390x images even if we are on an amd64 platform which is needed to get the base images for our cross-builds later.

-**IMPORTANT: PLEASE USE DOCKER 18.06 or later**
+!!!
+Attention

-*If you don't have at least this version, please upgrade*
+    **PLEASE USE DOCKER 18.06 or later.
+If you don't have at least this version, please upgrade**

 ![Upgrade Docker](images/DockerUpdate.png)